Reytuag/transformerXL_PPO_JAX/README.md

 cd transformerXL_PPO_JAX
 pip install requirements.txt
 ```

+:warning: By default, this will install the cpu version of JAX.
+You can install the GPU version of JAX following https://jax.readthedocs.io/en/latest/installation.html.

 ## Training

 You can edit the training config in train_PPO_trXL.py ( or train_PPOtrXL_pmap.py if you want to go multi GPU) including the name of the environment. (you can put any gymnax environment name, or "craftax" which will use the CraftaxSymbolic env)